 According to Campt, the identity policy that is organised through language corresponds to the attempt to standardise and organise the system, in particular through the obligation of uniform and rigid photographs that institutions impose on people.

-The transfigurative policy corresponds to a refusal to remain in place.
-Here we can quote Campt: ‘stay put or to stay in their designated place, and a refusal to accept the rejection of and the limitations on black futurity many ultimately confronted in the United Kingdom’.
+The transfigurative politics denotes a refusal to remain in place offered or assigned by these institutions.
+To quote Campt it is a refusal: ‘stay put or to stay in their designated place, and a refusal to accept the rejection of and the limitations on black futurity many ultimately confronted in the United Kingdom’.
 Camps invites us to take an interest in the sound frequencies of the photographs, to question the way we look at them.
-The sound policy of transfiguration makes the transfigurations linked to photography audible.
+The sound’s reverberating at lower frequencies transfigures the images….ransfigurations linked to photography audible.
 The transfigurative politics undermines the categories of the dominant, it is an act of refusal, which goes through the creative practices of refusal.

+This goes in the right direction but needs more detail to make the points clearer!